emkay/tooz.dev/posts/proc.md

 The operating system was meant to execute programs and a _process_ is an instance of an executing program.
 In Linux the `/proc` directory contains information about processes that are running.
 Each process running has a subdirectory that is the PID of the process.

 This PID is a positive integer and it is a unique identifier of a process on the system.
 It is associated with the parent that created the process by PPID (parent process identifier).
 All processes have a common ancestor `init` or PID 1.
-This creats a tree of processes that can be viewed by using the tool `pstree`.
+This creates a tree of processes that can be viewed by using the tool `pstree`.

 ## `/proc` Contents
 Inside will look something like this: